ipenas-cl/Tempo-Lang/docs/language/philosophy/TEMPO_PHILOSOPHY.md

 }
 ```

-## 🎵 The Tempo Manifesto
+## 🎵 The Chronos Manifesto

 ```
 In the symphony of computing,
 Where chaos often reigns,
-Tempo brings a steady rhythm,
+Chronos brings a steady rhythm,
 That forever remains.

 Three notes in perfect harmony,